Robotics-lessons/RoboND-Kinematics-Project/support_doc.md

 ## Add a new file to github.com directly and snyc with locasl repository.
  1. Create a new file on local PC

  2. Go to the project and folder which saves the file on github.com

  3. Upload the file and commit.

  4. Run git pull origin master command on your local PC
- 5. The test code will display calculated angle results with expected angle results

 ## Collect the project testing data and run testing program

  1. Run _roslaunch kuka_arm forward_kinematics.launch_

  2. Add these data in test.py code
  ```
  # inputdata format: [px, py pz, x, y, z, w]